BlendVision/Android-Messaging-SDK/README.md

   }

+  //This method is optional and can be overridden if needed. override fun onRefreshTokenSuccess() {}

   //This method is optional and can be overridden if needed. override fun onMuteChatRoomSuccess() {}

   //This method is optional and can be overridden if needed.